vvmusiienko/react-native-speech-to-text-ios/README.md

 ```

-To stop recording call `SpeechToText.finishRecognition()` but after that you can continue to receive even with final recognition results.
+To stop recording call `SpeechToText.finishRecognition()` but after that you can continue to receive event with final recognition results.
 The events will not arrive after `result.isFinal == true`.
 Call `SpeechToText.stopRecognition()` to cancel current recognition task.
 The `result` objects reflects Apple `SFSpeechRecognitionResult` class.